 Even though your employees get them to benefit your company, you need to ensure that there is no app duplication, abandoned applications, or underutilized applications.

 What would you do if you needed to take an audit of all the SaaS applications that you are paying for?
 From where would you begin?

 If you are maintaining a spreadsheet, you need to examine it carefully.

 But how do you know whether it is up to date?
-What if your employees had purchased a new app recently and have forgotten to update it?
+What if your employees had purchased a new app recently and had forgotten to update it?

 The next is checking the credit card statement, but that is also a very tiresome process.
-The final option is calling the department or team heads to discuss the applications they are using.
+The final option is to call the department or team heads to discuss the applications they are using.
 But how do you know it is authentic?

 Say you have a compliance audit and require the list of applications.
 As we saw above, compiling such a list will take a lot of time.

 And moreover, you also need to have a closer look at whether these applications are safe and do not have any vulnerabilities.
 If you have all the applications with their compliance status in a single dashboard, you can be anytime ready to take up the audit.

 Sometimes if you forget to cancel the access for your former employees, it may lead to severe data breaches and other security risks.